Our Founder: Al Hazzard

-Dr. Albert S. Hazzard, Assistant Executive Director of the Pennsylvania Fish Commission, retired April 1, 1963.
-Since December 1, 1995, Dr. Hazzard has directed the Commission’s land and water management activities including the biological services, fish rearing, distribution, engineering construction and maintenance.
+Dr. Albert S. Hazzard, Assistant Executive Director of the Pennsylvania Fish Commission, retired April 1, 1963 and Dr. Hazzard directed the Commission’s land and water management activities including the biological services, fish rearing, distribution, engineering construction and maintenance.
 He led the improvement work in Pennsylvania.

-In the Commission he helped organize and develop the regional fish management program: represented the Commission in developing plans with the U.S. Soil Conservation Service for multi-purpose lakes under Public Law 566.
-Dr. Hazzard served on the advisory committee of the International Great Lakes Fishery Commission and acted as advisor on fisheries from Pennsylvania for the Great Lakes Commission.
+In the Commission he helped organize and develop the regional fish management program and represented the Commission in developing plans with the US Soil Conservation Service for multi-purpose lakes under Public Law 566.
+Dr. Hazzard served on the advisory committee of the International Great Lakes Fishery Commission and acted as Advisor on fisheries from Pennsylvania for the Great Lakes Commission.

 Dr. Hazzard was a strong advocate of stream improvement and was convinced that warm-water fishermen could best be served via the control of pollution, soil, conservation, securing public access to fishing waters and building fishing lakes rather than by any state-wide program of fish stocking.

-In addition to directing the Institute for Fisheries Research, he served as a research associate in zoology in the University of Michigan School of Natural Resources, adn as a private consultant in sport fishery matters.
-In the later capacity he served the Izaak Walton League of America in a study in the Adirondacks, and as a special consultant to the Wildlife Resources Board of the State of California.
+In addition to directing the Institute of Fisheries Research, he served as a research associate in zoology at the University of Michigan School of Natural Resources, and as a private consultant in sport fishery matters.
+In the latter capacity he served the Izaak Walton League of America in a study in the Adirondacks, and as a special consultant to the Wildlife Resources Board of the State of California.

-Dr. Hazzard authored over 70 technical and popular articles relating to fresh-water sports fisheries and was a member of the American Fisheries Society, one of the oldest scientific organizations in the country, served its’ President in 1950-1951.
-While in Michigan he was active in the Science Research Club of the University of Michigan and the president of the club in 1955.
-He was also a member of the International Association of Fish, Game and conservation Commission.
+Dr. Hazzard authored over 70 technical and popular articles relating to fresh-water sports fisheries and was a member of the American Fisheries Society, one of the oldest scientific organizations in the country.
+He served as its President from 1950-1951.
+While in Michigan he was active Science Research Club of the University of Michigan and the President of the Club in 1955.
+He was also a member of the International Association of Fish, Game and Convservation Commission.
 He was a member of Sigma Xi and Gamma Alpha honorary scientific fraternities.

-Dr. Hazzard was married to Florence Woolsey of Hancock, NY, and they had five children.
+Dr. Hazzard was married to Florence Woolsey of Hancock, NY, and they raised five children.
 They retired on a farm near Hancock, NY.
-Dr. Hazzard was a fine scholar, gentleman and above all a fisherman.
+Dr. Hazzard was a fine scholar, gentleman, and above all, fisherman.